adamepaolo/AEIOSC/README.md

-# LYNEXOS
+# AEIOSC
-A Sample Website for Private Company Named LYNEXOS
+A Sample Website for Private Company Named AEIOSC